The 11th Annual Standards, Patents & Competition: Law & Litigation

 Discover the latest on SEP, FRAND, and the future of patents from leading in-house authorities, top external counsel, IP management experts, and renowned judges

-What's on at the Standards, Patents & Competition Law conference 2017?
+What was on at the Standards, Patents & Competition Law conference 2017?

 Just some of the unmissable sessions at this year's Standards, Patents & Competition: Law and Litigation: